 We developed the concept for a multi-million make-over plan to give back a classic Parisian hotel property its former glory and enable it to embrace the future with confidence.

-Marking the entrance of the Montmartre neighborhood, the Terrass’ is an upscale Parisian hotel run by a family of hoteliers since four generations.
+Marking the entrance of the Montmartre neighbourhood, the Terrass” Hôtel is an upscale Parisian hotel run by a family of hoteliers since four generations.
 Last renovated in the 90s, the hotel started to feel slightly out of date.
-The owning family, committed to give the hotel back its original splendor, sought our help to develop anattractive and coherent hotel concept for the decade to come.
+The owning family, committed to give the hotel back its original splendour, sought our help to develop an attractive and coherent hotel concept for the decade to come.